awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

 1. In the navigation bar, select the region in which to connect to AWS Direct Connect\.
-For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)\.
+For more information, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)\.

 1. On the **Welcome to AWS Direct Connect** screen, choose **Get Started with Direct Connect**\.